schloo/TripRip/README.md

 3. Uses **Anthropic Claude** for AI-powered data extraction of flight details from each trip page
     > Uses **Haiku**, Claude’s fastest/cheapest model via the **Claude API**
 4. Exports everything to a CSV file compatible with OpenFlights

+## What you get: CSV Output Format

+The CSV uses OpenFlights schema with these required columns populated:

+- **Date**: Flight date (YYYY-MM-DD)
+- **From**: Origin airport (IATA code)
+- **To**: Destination airport (IATA code)
+- **Flight_Number**: Airline code + number (e.g., "UA794")

+Other OpenFlights columns (Airline, Distance, Seat, Class, etc.) are intentionally left blank.
+OpenFlights should populate Airline and Distance automatically based on the already-populated fields.
+You can fill in the rest manually if desired.

 ## Prerequisites